 - 1) Open Train Simulator, click Build, Scenario, and select the scenario you wish to apply a custom cloudscape to.
-Click Edit and wait for the scenario to load. - 2) Once loaded, hover the mouse on the middle far-left of the screen and the rolling stock menu will fly-out, click the object set filter which looks like a blue box with an orange arrow to the right of it.

-3) Hover your mouse on the far-right of the screen and a flyout will appear.
-Select AP from the drop-down menu and tick the second and third box next to WeatherEP.

-4) In the left-hand rolling stock fly-out, click the Track Infrastructure category and select AP SWEP Weather.

-- 6) Double click the blue box which says AP Weather on it and go to the right-hand fly-out menu. - 7) Go to https://armstrongpowerhouse.smugmug.com/ where you can browse the full selection of cloudscapes available. - 8) To select a Fair Cloud cloudscape, add ;FC=x to the Speed Limit box.
+Click Edit and wait for the scenario to load. - 2) Once loaded, hover the mouse on the middle far-left of the screen and the rolling stock menu will fly-out, click the object set filter which looks like a blue box with an orange arrow to the right of it. - 3) Hover your mouse on the far-right of the screen and a flyout will appear.
+Select AP from the drop-down menu and tick the second and third box next to WeatherEP. - 4) In the left-hand rolling stock fly-out, click the Track Infrastructure category and select AP SWEP Weather. - 5) Now place this track marker on any piece of track. - 6) Double click the blue box which says AP Weather on it and go to the right-hand fly-out menu. - 7) Go to https://armstrongpowerhouse.smugmug.com/ where you can browse the full selection of cloudscapes available. - 8) To select a Fair Cloud cloudscape, add ;FC=x to the Speed Limit box.
 To select a High Cloud cloudscape, add ;HC=x to the Speed Limit box.
 To select a Overcast cloudscape, add ;OC=x to the Speed Limit box.

-In all cases above, x is the code stated at the end of the image caption as shown below.
+In all cases above, $\mathbf{x}$ is the code stated at the end of the image caption as shown below.